tagohd/mono/Outline.md

 # 3 "Third" Loop
 ## 3.1 Departure
 ### 3.1.1 Ordinary World
 - Luke lives a boring life in a boring town called Genton.
 At least, it *was* boring until his partner, Sam, was wiped from existence.
 Now he actively wishes it was still boring.
 He's tired of this shit, man.
 He just wants it to be over.
 But he doesn't know how to do that yet.
+(He'll just have to try harder.)

 ### 3.1.2 Call to Adventure
 - Luke knows Sam isn't going to be at the Renaissance Faire.